acaengine/docs/api/control/systems.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="lookup" type="string" required=false %}
-A specific status key of interest.
-If includes, only this value will be returned.
+A status key of interest.
+If included, the response filters to this value.
 {% endapi-method-parameter %}
 {% endapi-method-query-parameters %}
 {% endapi-method-request %}